For many kids, an ice cream sundae or a cool glass of milk at lunch means an afternoon of cramps, gas, and diarrhea.

-In most people, lactose intolerance remains a lifelong problem.
-But for some kids, it can be a temporary condition that begins after they take certain antibiotics or have gastrointestinal infections and eventually goes away.
+For most people with lactose intolerance, it remains a lifelong problem.
+But for some kids, it's a temporary condition that begins after they take certain antibiotics or have gastrointestinal infections, and eventually goes away.

 If someone has a lactose intolerance, the test will show that there is a higher than average level of hydrogen and methane in the breath.
 That's because undigested lactose leads to higher levels of these gases in the system, which can be detected in the breath.

-Because certain foods, medications, and exposure to cigarette smoking can affect the test's accuracy, the doctor might recommend taking certain precautions before the test is done.
+Certain foods, medicines, and exposure to cigarette smoking can affect the test's accuracy, so the doctor might advise taking a few precautions before the test is done.